devgateway/www.developmentgateway.org/_posts/2013-02-19-introducing-the-ccaps-conflict-dashboard-to-visualize-conflict-trends-in-real-time.md

 old_path: news/introducing-ccaps-conflict-dashboard-visualize-conflict-trends-real-time
 title: Introducing the CCAPS Conflict Dashboard to Visualize Conflict Trends in Real Time
-lede: The Strauss Center's program on Climate Change and African Political Stability (CCAPS) analyzes how climate change could impact African and international security.
+excerpt: The Strauss Center's program on Climate Change and African Political Stability (CCAPS) analyzes how climate change could impact African and international security.
   Program research explores the drivers of climate insecurity, links between climate change and conflict, national responses to shocks and conflict, and the impact of